-4.3.2 CSound
+3.4.5.2 Csound

-Created in 1985 by Barry Vercoe, CSound is one of the most widely used software for sound synthesis.
+Created in 1985 by Barry Vercoe, Csound is one of the most widely used software for sound synthesis.
 It supports several sound synthesis methods, analysis and resynthesis, support for room simulation and 3D modelling, and physical and mathematical instruments modelling.
-Unfortunately, CSound is not implemented in any multimedia framework, apart of the evolution of Csound has been integrated in MPEG, and known as MPEG SA, see just below.
+Unfortunately, Csound is not implemented in any multimedia framework.
+However an evolution of Csound (MPEG-SA, see below) has been integrated into MPEG.